iurshina/bellingcat_contradictions/README.md

 Add more file formats: PDFs, CSVs...

-Try other embeddings for the vector database
+Try other embeddings for the vector database (probably OpenAI's would work best)

 Add more context to documents